Try your luck with the ‘Get What You Get’ tattoo machine in Hawaii

-At Tattoolicious in Honolulu, Hawaii there’s a solution for that with the “Get What You Get” machine.
+At Tattoolicious in Honolulu, Hawaii, there’s a solution for that with the “Get What You Get” machine.
+KTLA’s sister station KHON reports.

 “It’s kind of an upgraded, futuristic version of the ‘drunk tattoo’ that you would get with your friend, right?
 But it takes out all the bad decision-making in the process,” said Michael Russell, a tattoo artist at Tattoolicious.
 “It’s a more fun and jovial thing where you don’t know what you want, but you know you want something from Hawaii.”